Step 1: Determine whether the association between the response and the term is statistically significant

 Odds Ratios for Categorical Predictors

 For categorical predictors, the odds ratio compares the odds of the event occurring at 2 different levels of the predictor.
-Minitab sets up the comparison by listing the levels in 2 columns, Level A and Level B. Odds ratios that are greater than 1 indicate that the event is more likely at level A. Odds ratios that are less than 1 indicate that the event is less likely at level A.
+Minitab sets up the comparison by listing the levels in 2 columns, Level A and Level B. Level B is the reference level for the factor.
+Odds ratios that are greater than 1 indicate that the event is more likely at level A. Odds ratios that are less than 1 indicate that the event is less likely at level A. For information on coding categorical predictors, go to Coding schemes for categorical predictors.

 Step 3: Determine how well the model fits your data